-The term of office for all Officers, Regional Trustees, Regional Programming Coordinator, Premedical Trustee-at-Large, Premedical Regional Directors, International Trustee, Associate International Trustee (2003) and Action Committee Trustee, shall be for one (1) year, or until their successors are duly elected and qualified.
-The At-Large Trustees and the Resident Trustees shall serve alternating two (2) year terms such that one At-Large Trustee and one Resident Trustee shall be elected a year.
-(2001) None of the above Officers or Trustees serve more than two (2) consecutive terms in the same position.
+The term of office for all Officers, Regional Directors, Regional Programming Coordinators, Premedical Trustee, Premedical Regional Directors, International Trustee, International Programming Coordinator and Vice President for Programming, shall be for one (1) year, or until their successors are duly elected and qualified.
+The Secretary and Vice President for Internal Affairs shall serve two (2) year terms such that one Secretary shall be elected a year.
+None of the above Officers or Trustees serves more than two (2) consecutive terms in the same position.
+(2008)

-The above Officers and Trustees shall serve for a total of fourteen months, the final two months as Outgoing Board Members, except for the President-Elect, who shall have a two-week in-person transition period during the early weeks of May following his/her election.
-The President-Elect will assume responsibilities as President approximately 30 days prior to the June meeting of the Board of Trustees following his/her election.
+The above Officers and Trustees shall serve for a total of fourteen months, the final two months as Outgoing Officers and Trustees, except for the President-Elect, who shall have a two-week in-person transition period following his/her election.
+The President-Elect will assume responsibilities as President approximately 30 days prior to the spring meeting of the Board of Trustees following his/her election.
+(2008)